daveism/560-prez/6th.md

 F-statistic: 337.2 on 1 and 22902 DF,  p-value: < 0.00000000000000022

 ```
-It appears that max winds for intense hurricanse are trending up!
+It appears that max winds for intense hurricanes are trending up!

 Let's see if there are any differences in the two individual basins.